 - Shower niche insert

-Now that we have the tools, let’s get started!
+Now that we have the right tools, let’s get started!

 Part 1.
 Waterproofing the Shower

-Before installing tile, you definitely want to be sure your shower is waterproofed.
+Before installing tile, you definitely want to be sure your shower is waterproof.

-What do you put behind tile in a shower?
+What do you put behind the tile in a shower?

 When installing tile, you need a backer that is going to accept the thinset mortar, which is how your tile will adhere to the wall.

 This great article from Floor Elf mentions that although cement backer board is not “waterproof” per se, it is “dimensionally stable when wet” – aka it won’t swell up.
-Cement backer board also provides a great surface for the thinset mortar to grab on to because it has a mesh mat.
+That’s why we still need to waterproof it somehow (see two methods above).

 How do you attach the concrete backer board?

-Like I mentioned earlier, if you want to waterproof a shower – you can then go over the areas that you added the cement board screws with a dab of DAP Silicone Max.
+Like I mentioned earlier, if you want to waterproof a shower with Method 1 (plastic sheeting under backer boards) – you can then go over the areas where you added the cement board screws with a dab of DAP Silicone Max.

 How do you waterproof cement board in a shower?